Royal Caribbean’s Spectrum of the Seas is back in Asia!

 - Royal Caribbean App.
 Use this mobile app to check in at least three (3) days ahead of the sailing date.
 You can also use this app to make reservations for restaurants and activities on board.
 Download it here.

 - SetSail Pass.
 After checking in using the app, you’ll get a SetSail Pass, which serves as your boarding pass.
 You may take a screenshot of it or print it out because you’ll need it when boarding.
+It looks like a flight boarding pass.
 More info about this below.

 - Luggage Tags.
 When you book a cruise, you’ll be sent a set of e-docs (Guest Ticket Booklet), with all the reminders and other details of the trip.
 You’ll also find your luggage tags there.
 Print them out but don’t attach them to your bags just yet.
 It looks like this: